Celebrate and Honor Juneteenth with PBS NC

 Juneteenth became a federal holiday is 2021 after the U.S. Congress passed the Juneteenth National Independence Day Act.

-This year, PBS NC honors and celebrates Juneteenth with documentaries and specials that explore the history of slavery, emancipation and the ongoing pursuit of freedom.
+This year, honor and celebrate Juneteenth with documentaries and specials that explore the history of slavery, emancipation and the ongoing pursuit of freedom on PBS NC and the PBS app.

 American Coup: Wilmington 1898 tells the little-known story of a deadly race massacre and carefully orchestrated insurrection in North Carolina’s largest city in 1898.
 Stoking fears of “Negro Rule,” self-described white supremacists used intimidation and violence to destroy Black political and economic power and overthrow Wilmington’s democratically-elected, multi-racial government.